artur9010/lightdm-webkit-material/README.md

 - Option to hide the profile picture
 - Option to change the background
 - Option to change clock format (12/24h)
+- Option to select session
+- Option to select language
+- Option to select keyboard layout (eq. pl_PL for Polish keyboard)
 - A clock!

 ### How to install